Cameroon Project – Linus Arong

 Those who want to be part of the Inga project elect one woman to be the leader and organizer in that village.
 She ensures that when Linus and his assistants come to the village that everyone is ready for them.
 A village nursery is set up and up to 4000 Inga seeds are sown.
 Two women are then paid to care for the nursery.
-When the seedlings are ready for planting out the Inga farmers work together as a group, planting all the seedlings on the first farmer’s plot, then on the next one and so on.
-The rest of the workis organized similarly.
+When the seedlings are ready for planting out the Inga farmers work together as a group, planting all the seedlings on the first farmer’s plot, then on the next one and so forth.

 This has been very successful.
-Linus has now (July 2022) started Inga plots in 10 villages with a total of over 300 farmers.
+Linus has now (summer 2022) started Inga plots in 10 villages with over 300 farmers.
 The ones he started earlier have had harvests and the farmers have found that the productivity of their various crops (cassava, beans, cocoyams, maize, groundnuts, poky seeds) is much increased.
-That has induced some farmers who didn’t initially take part to join in, and others who earlier left the project to come back.
+That has encouraged some farmers who didn’t initially take part to join in and others who earlier left the project to come back.

 There are many more villages in the region for Linus to approach, once the ones he is working with now have become independent of his help.